Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/consume-api/_index.md

 **Why do you need to change your jdk version for this project**

-1. Peace of mine, dependency hell is a thing of nightmares
+1. Peace of mind, dependency hell is a thing of nightmares
 2. wsimport comes out of the box in jdk 8, jdk > 9 removed wsimport and open sourced it
 3. avoid the famous ```Implementation of JAXB-API has not been found on module path or classpath``` error